OctopusDeploy/blog/blog/2023-05/manifests-from-git/index.md

 Octopus applies all files from one path at once using `kubectl apply`.
 The files will be applied by kubectl itself in alphabetical order.
 Therefore, if you want to enforce a specific application order within one path, you need to name the files accordingly.

 Octopus applies files from different paths in sequence using multiple `kubectl apply` commands.
-Octopus doesn't want the first applied for a cluster to implement the first configuration before applying the second one.
+Octopus doesn't wait for the cluster to implement the first applied configuration before executing the next `kubectl apply` command.
 However, it waits for the `kubectl` command to complete.

 ⚠️ You can use paths to enforce a particular order of files application.